foundry-rs/starknet-foundry/README.md

 Follow the instructions from [asdf docs](https://asdf-vm.com/guide/getting-started.html#getting-started).

-To verify that asdf was correctly installed, run
+To verify that asdf was installed, run

 ```shell
 asdf --version